HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="Distribution of differential loading usage on desktop and mobile clients.", sheets_gid="1261294750", sql_file="module_and_nomodule.sql") }}</figcaption>
 </figure>

-It is important to note that with the [end of support for IE11 browser](https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-support-end-dates), differential loading is less applicable because evergreen browsers support modern JavaScript syntax.
-One of the JavaScript frameworks, Angular, for example, [removed support for the legacy browsers with Angular v13](https://github.com/angular/angular/issues/41840) released November 2021.
+It is important to note that with the <a hreflang="en" href="https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-support-end-dates">end of support for IE11 browser</a>, differential loading is less applicable because evergreen browsers support modern JavaScript syntax.
+One of the JavaScript frameworks, Angular, for example, <a hreflang="en" href="https://github.com/angular/angular/issues/41840">removed support for the legacy browsers with Angular v13</a> released November 2021.

 ### `async` and `defer`